 There are unique and multiple challenges to running a successful business in the food and beverage industry.

-Consumer needs, preferences, and behaviors are constantly changing, such as consumers’ increased desire to shop online.
+Consumer needs, preferences, and behaviours are constantly changing, such as consumers’ increased desire to shop online.
 Raw materials and food ingredient costs are on the rise and that the regulatory environment has become increasingly complex.

 You may have seen how foreign exchange swings impact supply chain costs, purchase decisions, and may affect pricing.
 How do you adapt to fluctuations in foreign exchange?
 Can you pass those costs on to customers?
 How are you managing your risks?